 Traditional Fair Isle has 2 colours in a row.
 The modern Shima Seiki knitting machines can accommodate 3 colours in a row.
-In 2020, she started colouring the Fair Isle motifs in a completely different way for knitting with this technique.
-The results are quite startling and totally modern; the third colour adds structure and fluidity to the piece.
+In 2020, Mary started colouring the Fair Isle motifs in a completely different way for knitting with this technique.
+She says, “The results are quite startling and totally modern; the third colour adds structure and fluidity to the piece.
 This is very much work in progress.”

-Macgregor’s products are sustainable.
+Mary’s products are sustainable.
 The yarns she uses are produced in Italy in a sustainable way.
 Her business, BAKKA, is sustainable since all revenues are invested back into the business, ensuring maximum growth.
 She has also adopted a zero-waste policy.
 All the machine setup routines, and practice or failed pieces are kept and sold by weight.